John Ross (Cherokee chief)

-After graduation, Ross was appointed as a US Indian agent in 1811.
+Ross's parents sent him for formal schooling to institutions that served other bicultural Cherokee people.
+At the age of twenty, Ross was appointed as a US Indian agent in 1811.
 During the War of 1812, he served as adjutant of a Cherokee regiment under the command of Andrew Jackson.
-After the Red Stick War ended, what was effectively a civil war among Cherokee, Ross started a tobacco plantation in Tennessee.
-In 1816, he built a warehouse and trading post on the Tennessee River north of the mouth of Chattanooga Creek, and started a ferry service that carried passengers from the south side of the river (Cherokee Nation) to the north side (USA).
-His businesses served as the start of a community known as Ross's Landing on the Tennessee River (now Chattanooga, Tennessee).
+After the end of the Red Stick War, Ross started a tobacco plantation in Tennessee.
+In 1816, he built a warehouse and trading post on the Tennessee River north of the mouth of Chattanooga Creek, and started a ferry service that carried passengers across the river.
 Concurrently, Ross developed a keen interest in Cherokee politics and attracted the attention of the Cherokee elders, especially Principal Chiefs Pathkiller and Charles R. Hicks.
 Together with Major Ridge, they became his political mentors.

 Ross first went to Washington, DC, in 1816 as part of a Cherokee delegation to negotiate issues of national boundaries, land ownership, and white encroachment.
 As the only delegate fluent in English, Ross became the principal negotiator despite his relative youth.
 When he returned to the Cherokee Nation in 1817, he was elected to the National Council.
 He became council president in the following year.
 The majority of the council were men like Ross: wealthy, educated, English-speaking, and of mixed blood.
-Even the traditionalist full-blood Cherokee perceived that he had the skills necessary to contest the whites' demands that the Cherokee cede their land and move beyond the Mississippi River.
-In that position, Ross's first action was to reject an offer of $200,000 from the US Indian agent made for the Cherokee to relocate voluntarily.
-Thereafter Ross made more trips to Washington, even as white demands intensified.
 In 1824, Ross boldly petitioned Congress for redress of Cherokee grievances, which made the Cherokee the first tribe ever to do so.
-Along the way, Ross built political support in the US capital for the Cherokee cause.

-Both Pathkiller and Charles R. Hicks died in January 1827.
+Both Pathkiller and Hicks died in January 1827.
 Hicks's brother, William, was appointed interim chief.
 Ross and Major Ridge shared responsibilities for the affairs of the tribe.
 Because William did not impress the Cherokee as a leader, they elected Ross as permanent principal chief in October 1828, a position that he held until his death.